Lombiq/Orchard-Vue.js/Readme.md

     }
     ```

+### Configuration

+Both app and SFC building can be configured by placing a JSON file (called _vue-app-compiler-pipeline.json_ and _vue-sfc-compiler-pipeline.json_ respectively) in the project root.
+They can contain the same properties you can see in the `defaultOptions` variables in [vue-app-compiler-pipeline.js](Lombiq.VueJs/Assets/scripts/helpers/vue-app-compiler-pipeline.js) and [vue-sfc-compiler-pipeline.js](Lombiq.VueJs/Assets/scripts/helpers/vue-sfc-compiler-pipeline.js).
+Any property set in the JSON file overrides the default value as the two objects are merged.
+This is most useful with the `rollupAlias` property where you can declare additional module aliases.
+By default the app pipeline has the `vue` alias declared the SFC pipeline has no default aliases.

+> ⚠ In previous versions `vuelidate`, `vue-router` and `vue-axios` were also included aliases by default.
+This was unnecessary bloat as not all Vue apps need those libraries.
+If you need either, add them as dependencies to your project and configure the `rollupAlias` option accordingly.

 ## Sample project

 If you just want to see the whole thing in action, check out the [Samples project](Lombiq.VueJs.Samples/Readme.md).